SvCpu/Minecraft_Server_World_Backup/README.md

 # Minecraft_Server_World_Backup
-This Repositories is for Private use only
+This Repository is for Backup Only server.properties is an Outdated Version